Oil rallies as tight US supplies offset plan to sell off Chinese reserves | ExBulletin

 Oil rallies as tight US supplies offset plan to sell off Chinese reserves

-SINGAPORE, Sept.
-10 (Reuters) – Oil prices rose on Friday following increasing signs of strain in US markets after Hurricane Ida hit offshore production, although benchmarks were heading for weekly losses by nearly 1% after China announced plans to sell crude from its strategic reserves.
+SINGAPORE (Reuters) – Oil prices rose on Friday following growing signs of strain in U.S. markets after Hurricane Ida hit offshore production, although benchmarks were heading for weekly losses of nearly 1% after China announced plans to sell crude from its strategic reserves.

 Brent crude futures for November rose 63 cents, or 0.9%, to $ 72.08 a barrel at 0624 GMT.
 US West Texas Intermediate (WTI) crude futures for October stood at $ 68.65 a barrel, up 51 cents, or 0.8%.